UKICER 2025

 Call for Participation

-The United Kingdom and Ireland Computing Education Research (UKICER) conference from the UK ACM Special Interest Group in Computing Science Education Chapter is seeking high quality contributions to research relevant to computing science education.
+The United Kingdom and Ireland Computing Education Research (UKICER) conference of the two SIGCSE chapters for UK and Ireland (the uki-sigcse.acm.org and the sigcseire.acm.org/) is seeking high quality contributions to research relevant to computing science education.

-Contributions are sought in a variety of categories with emphasis on high-quality and rigorous work.
-Researchers have the opportunity to disseminate their work as a full paper, workshop or poster.
+Contributions are sought in a variety of categories with emphasis on high-quality and rigorous work:

 The following contributions are sought from the community: